 Option 2: Chromebook

-While traditional laptops offer a wider range of applications, Chromebooks provide a viable alternative.
+While traditional laptops offer a wider possible range of applications, Chromebooks provide a viable alternative.
 These devices work very well with the Google accounts issued to CIS students and are much less expensive.

 Chromebooks are lightweight, have a long battery life and start up very fast.
-They do not require installation or upgrading of any software and they automatically provide access to the full range of features offered by the Google Apps suite of tools, such as a wide range of apps, and unlimited storage space for files.
+They do not require installation or upgrading of any software and they automatically provide access to the full range of features offered by the Google Apps suite of tools, such as a wide range of apps, and a huge quantity of storage space for files.
 On the downside, they are only completely functional where there is internet access present.

 Parent Student Handbook